abid-mujtaba/haskell-cas/comments.md

 ## B. Expr type

 **B.1** - We define the new data typeclass 'Expr' which corresponds to a general algebraic expression.
 This is achieved by using recursion in the definition of the constructors.
-By defining these carefully one can use patterm-matching to implement various functions for the 'Expr' typeclass.
+By defining these carefully one can use pattern-matching to implement various functions for the 'Expr' typeclass.

 **B.2** - We declare 'Expr a' to be a type class where 'a' can be any concrete type